What can I deposit in ORCA?

 Can I add pre-prints and submitted papers?

 If the paper has been submitted to a journal but not yet accepted, we advise that you do not submit it to ORCA at this stage as it may compromise the publication process.
 You can add pre-prints that are in the public domain on pre-print servers such as Arxiv, BioXiv or SSRN.
-If these papers are then accepted for publication in a traditional journal, you will need to create a new record as they are two different publications.
+If these papers are then published in a traditional journal, a new record will need to be created as they are two different publications.

 How quickly will my deposits be available online?